Even as a seasoned traveller it’s never too late to learn valuable travel lessons as a recent trip to Japan demonstrated

-Against the background of rising cases of novel coronavirus, and after a risk assessment, I went ahead with a planned return trip to Japan.
+Against the background of rising cases of a novel coronavirus (Covid-19), and after a risk assessment, I went ahead with a planned return trip to Japan.
 Within a few days of arrival, the global infection rate had escalated at a rate that beggared belief.
 One by one, countries shut their borders and airlines took a red marker pen to their schedules.

 Ironically, bar some museum closures and cancellation of events, Japan was open for business.
 However, a prevailing sense of anxiety over the availability of routes home cast a grey cloud over the travel experience.